12 Beneficial Range Bag Essentials

 When you have the information, you can compare your times to previous runs or other people's times and standards.
 You are stifling your growth as a shooter if you don't use a timer.
 I know they are expensive.
 That is why our company decided to manufacturer a shot-timer here in Colorado.
 It is the only timer sold with Bluetooth and the set of features the RangeTech Shot Timer has.
 Check out the RangeTech Shot Timer.

-Redundancy is good when it comes to items that protect you.
-Keep an extra set of ear pro in your range bag.
+Redundancy is good for items that protect you.
+Keep an extra set of ear pro, and batteries in your range bag.
 You can thank me later.

-I will also let you know that we have a new product that makes electronic hearing protection even more comfortable.
-These gel earpad Soft Seals replace the standard ones that come on your hearing protection.
+We have a new product that makes electronic hearing protection even more comfortable.
+These gel Soft Seals replace the standard ones that come on your hearing protection.
 Every single person who has tried them has fallen in love, I included.
 I wish I held the patent for these things.

 There can be a lot of stuff flying around while you're at the range shooting.
-One time shooting at a steel plate from 50 yards with a rifle chambered in .30-06, the bullet went straight through and sent shards of steel backward at me.
+One time, while shooting at a steel plate from 50 yards with a rifle chambered in .30-06, i watched the bullet go straight through, sending shards of steel backward at me.

 I was far enough from the target that, in theory, I should have been fine.

-I ducked and missed the big piece as it flew at my head but got pelted with several other smaller pieces.
+I ducked, dodging a big piece as it flew at my head.
+The big chunk missed me, but I got pelted with several other smaller pieces.

 Always have multiple pieces of eye protection because you never know when a pair may break, or you may be with someone who forgot theirs, allowing you to lend yours.